 It’s time we take back our salons, return to professionalism, and raise our standard of living.

 I urge you to read the book by Tina Alberino , The Ugly Beauty Business

 Hope to see you at my 2 day seminar in Las Vegas.

 These are just some of the challenges we all face; with rising business costs and a changing business climate, you can ill afford a trial and error approach to learning how to own a successful and profitable business.
-I will expand on these and other topics and offer solutions at my two day business seminar in Las Vegas May 15-16, 2017.
-Click here for complete details and benefits.
+I will be presenting my comprehensive two datbusiness only seminar in Las Vegas in 2018.
+Will release date soon.